Future Domain: Growth and acquisition (1990–1995)

 Future Domain moved from Tustin to Irvine, California, sometime around 1990.
 That year, Future Domain was ranked the 187th fastest-grown private company according to an Inc. survey.
 Around 40 percent of the company's clientele were overseas; this had the side-effect of cushioning the company amid the early 1990s recession.
 The company had a projected revenue of $15 million in 1992 and shipped 1.5 million SCSI host adapters by 1993.
 In early 1992, the company acquired Western Digital's SCSI host adapter patents, technologies, and trademarks for an undisclosed sum.
 As well, they inherited Western Digital's customer base and remaining inventory of SCSI products.

 In 1993, Future Domain entered a relationship with IBM to be their exclusive supplier of SCSI host adpater cards across their multimedia systems; they saw extensive use in IBM's PS/2, PS/1, and PS/ValuePoint lines.
 By the mid-1990s, Future Domain's SCSI host adapter chips were nearly ubiquitous among vendors of multimedia PCs and CD-ROM kits.
 Many vendors opted to package their wares with Future Domain's TMC-840 card, among their most inexpensive offerings but also antiquated and slow by the standards of the mid-1990s, owing to its 8-bit data path.
 In 1993, Future Domain began supplying their each of their cards with the PowerSCSI! driver utility (also available for free on their BBS).
-It was lauded for its ease of use, with Jan Smith of Computer Shopper arguing that it "makes SCSI what the standard has always promised to be—a plug-and-play connection for a variety of PC peripherals".
+It was lauded for its ease of use, with Jan Smith of Computer Shopper writing that it "makes SCSI what the standard has always promised to be—a plug-and-play connection for a variety of PC peripherals".

 In 1994, Future Domain led a consortium of companies including Western Digital, Seagate, and Sony, to develop ATA Software Programming Interface (ATASPI; not to be confused with ATAPI), a proposed API specification for Windows that aimed to extend Windows' file system support for EIDE drives to include parallel tape drives.
 The proposal fizzled after several years.

 In July 1995, by which point the company had 77 permanent workers and 20 freelancers, Future Domain was acquired by its chief rival Adaptec for $25 million.